global-hydrodynamics/global-hydrodynamics.github.io/_pages/cmf-meet-2024.md

 **We will be hosting the first-ever international meeting on CaMa-Flood and global hydrodynamics <br>
 on 5th and 6th July, 2024 (Friday and Saturday) at the Institute of Industrial Science, The University of Tokyo.**

 *We are currently organizing the meeting.
-Registration information and a detailed program will be announced later, expectedly in February 2024.*
+There might be some changes on a detailed program.*

 ### About the meeting